 The most important Tsukiji food rule is simple: do not eat while walking.

-Tsukiji’s lanes are narrow, crowded, and still used by local workers.
+Tsukiji’s lanes are narrow, crowded, and still used by local workers moving goods.
 Walking with skewers, hot food, drinks, or seafood trays can create a safety problem and is considered poor manners.

 After buying food, eat beside the stall or in the vendor’s designated eating space.
 When you finish, return trash to the same vendor if they ask you to do so.

 Avoid bringing large suitcases into Tsukiji.
-The lanes can be crowded, and bulky luggage makes it harder for both visitors and shop staff to move safely.
+The lanes can be crowded, and bulky luggage makes it harder for visitors and shop staff to move safely.
+Use coin lockers at nearby stations when possible.

 Wear comfortable shoes that can handle wet or uneven surfaces.
 Fish-market streets and shop fronts may be damp, especially in the morning or after rain.